Archdiocese of Lahore: History

-On 15 November 1888, the Congregation for the Propagation of the Faith asked the Order of Friars Minor Capuchin to manage the Diocese of Lahore.
+On 15 November 1888, the Congregation for the Propagation of the Faith entrusted responsibility for the Diocese of Lahore to the Order of Friars Minor Capuchin.

 On 23 April 1994 the diocese was elevated to the rank of Metropolitan Archdiocese.
 Fr.
-Lawrence Saldanha was appointed Archbishop of Lahore by pope John Paul II.
+Lawrence Saldanha was appointed Archbishop of Lahore by Pope John Paul II.

+On 14 February 2009, Fr Sebastian Francis Shaw, of the Friars Minor was appointed Auxiliary Bishop of the Archdiocese of Lahore by Pope Benedict XVI.

 On 7 April 2011 Archbishop Saldanha retired as Archbishop of Lahore.

 On 18 December 2011, the archdiocese began celebrations to mark its 125th anniversary.
 Seventy-five priests and 200 catechists served then in 608 Mass centres in the archdiocese.

 Pope Francis on 3 July 2013 appointed Fr.
-Joseph Arshad of the Lahore Archdiocese as the bishop of the Faisalabad Diocese.
+Joseph Arshad, a priest of the Lahore Archdiocese Bishop of Faisalabad.